We build impact bridges that vertebrate society and strengthen social impact institutions globally.

 IB IMPACT

-DEBT, FIL
+DEBT, F.I.L.

 We are excited about the transformative potential and additionality of the projects financed from the Fund.”